EOLab-HSRW/drones/common-operational-manual/charge-batteries.md

 > [!CAUTION]
 > Do not process to charge the batteries if you are not completely sure of the procedure.
 Incorrect handling of these devices can cause serious damage to the equipment and the operator.

+These instructions although they are inclined to how to charge our self-built drones battery packs, the recommendations and care mentioned are applicable to the commercial drones in our [catalog](/#drones) (like DJI drones).
+In case you want to charge any of the commercial platforms we have, please check our [catalog table](/#drones) to get the specific manual of that drone, there you will find the specific instructions how to charge the battery of that drone..

 ## Before to Start

 Make sure to read the manual of the charger that are planning to use, see the table [Misc Utils](/#misc-utils) to find the links to the manuals.